AO811/Employee-Management-System/README.md

 - Update Employee Payroll

 ### Deployment:
 This project has not been deployed.
-To use it, you can run it on a local system.
+You can run it on a local system to use it.

 ### Database:
-I will be uploading the necessary MySQL database snippets shortly, which you can use to set up the database on your system.
+I have uploaded the MySQL snippets, which you can use to set up the database on your system.

 🌟 Happy Coding! 🌟